CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 *Format:* `AEROSCRIPTSTOP task_id`

-Starts the execution of an AeroScript file on the specified task slot.
-Can optionally wait for script to complete before returning.
+Stops the execution of an AeroScript file on the specified task slot.

   - `task_id`: **Optional** The task to stop.
 The default is `T01`, but can range up to  `T31`.